-Aaron: That song is about when somebody puts you between a rock and a hard place.
+Gillespie: That song is about when somebody puts you between a rock and a hard place.
 Like all your grace has run out, all your love for a person has run out, they've just stepped on you and stepped on you and stepped on you, and you're really just stuck and you don't really know what's next.
 You're like, well, here I am, I'm stuck up against the wall and there's nothing I can do.

 Songfacts: Your primary instrument is drums, although I imagine you play other instruments, right?

-Aaron: Yeah, on Anthem Song I played all the instruments and on the first Almost record, I play all the instruments, as well.
+Gillespie: Yeah, on Anthem Song I played all the instruments and on the first Almost record, I play all the instruments, as well.

 Songfacts: When you write songs, is there one particular instrument that you generally write on?

-Aaron: Just guitar.
+Gillespie: Just guitar.
 I wish I could play piano well enough to write on piano.
 But I'm kind of a real hack at piano.
 I'm a drummer, but I don't know that I'm really great at any one instrument.
 I'm more of a songwriter than I am anything.
 I play drums, but I'm not really great at it.
 I'm not one of those guys who wants to read magazines on how to become an amazing guitar player or an amazing drummer, take 17 lessons.
 It's not really my gifting or something that I care about.

 Songfacts: I recently saw the Foo Fighters in concert.
 Dave plays guitar in that band, but he's a drummer at heart.
 And one point during the show he did an acoustic set.
 And he said, "I play guitar like the drums.
 I'll clean it up, but I kind of beat the crap out of the guitar."

-Aaron: Yeah, I play guitar the exact same way.
+Gillespie: Yeah, I play guitar the exact same way.

 Songfacts: Do you really?

-Aaron: All my acoustic guitars have holes in the top.
+Gillespie: All my acoustic guitars have holes in the top.

 Songfacts: Really?
 (Laughing)

-Aaron: That's the curse.
+Gillespie: That's the curse.
 That's the drummers' curse.

 Songfacts: So you have to get the extra strength acoustic guitars, huh?

-Aaron: I use these like 13 gauge strings on acoustic guitar.
+Gillespie: I use these like 13 gauge strings on acoustic guitar.
 Which is like the thickest string you can buy for acoustic guitar.
 It's pretty bad.

 Songfacts: Do you still give drum lessons?

-Aaron: I do once a year for a month, or two months.
+Gillespie: I do once a year for a month, or two months.
 I'm at the tail end of that stretch right now; I have a few more weeks.

 Songfacts: Have you mentored anybody who has gone on to any kind of fame?

-Aaron: I don't think so.
+Gillespie: I don't think so.
 I just started last year, so kids come from all over the country and I don't really keep up with them - that'd be kind of creepy.
 They come from all over the country and some of them are beginners and very youthful in their drumming.
 I've taught a few guys that have really surprised me.
 I taught one kid who was 15 and left-handed, and he was one of the best drummers I've ever seen.
 I'm sure he'll go on to do big things.
 You can only do so much while you're in high school.

 Songfacts: So I wanted to find out what you're working on right now, because I imagine you're touring to support All Things, but is there another album by The Almost that's in the works?

-Aaron: Yeah, we're halfway through writing it right now.
+Gillespie: Yeah, we're halfway through writing it right now.

 Songfacts: Really?
 What can you tell me about it?

-Aaron: Not much, to be honest.
+Gillespie: Not much, to be honest.
 It's real different.
 I think every artist feels that way on some things.
 It's expected.
 But I really can't divulge too much because it's not recorded yet.
 If we'd recorded it, I could tell you that.
 But I can't talk about it.

 Songfacts: Can you tell me a little bit about what you're writing about?

-Aaron: It's interesting, because every other time in my life writing music, I've had the same set of issues; self doubt, relationship issues, and trying to find out what God had for me.
+Gillespie: It's interesting, because every other time in my life writing music, I've had the same set of issues; self doubt, relationship issues, and trying to find out what God had for me.
 And now I'm in a situation where I know those things.
 I absolutely know those things.
 I'm a father, I have a child, I've been married for five years.
 I'm just in a different place.
 So the songs take on a different shape.
 I feel like a song will only exist in two realms.
 The song is only a melody and a lyric.
 There's nothing else to a song.
 I get caught up so much in my recording and guitar riffs, but a song really only is two things, a melody and a lyric.
 I think what a lyric really changes, when your heart changes and you write about something different, then the melody changes, and then things are just completely different.